florisoft/User.Manuals/BASIS/Image bank-Beeldbank (M55)/M55 - Beeldbank Manual EN.md

 variant "settings".
 There are a few settings which will have to be double checked.

 <img src=".Beeldbank_Manual_ENG/media/picx.png" />
- Make sure the check "xfotos opschonen" is marked as 'on'.
+ Make sure the check "xfotos opschonen"/"XFOTOCLEAN" is marked as 'on'.

 &nbsp;